elonniu/image-handler/README.md

 ## 1. What is this?

-This is a demo for image processing using AWS Lambda.
+This is a demo for image processing on AWS Lambda.

 ## 2. How to use it?